pachyderm/docs/content/latest/reference/pachctl/pachctl_subscribe_commit.md

----
-# metadata #
-title:  pachctl subscribe commit
+## pachctl subscribe commit

-description: "Print commits as they are created in the specified repo and branch.
-By default, all existing commits on the specified branch are returned first.
-A commit is only considered 'created' when it's been finished."
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - subscribe
-cliGlossary:  s
----
+Print commits as they are created (finished).

 ### Synopsis